mezhevikin/AppReview/README.md

 # AppReview

-⭐️ A tiny library to request review on the AppStore.
+⭐️ A tiny library for iOS and macOS to request reviews on the App Store.

 This is wrapper around native SKStoreReviewController.